journiapp/pinch-to-zoom/README.md

 - `modifier`: Modifier to be applied to the root of the component.
 - `key`: Key of the content.
 It's important to have a unique key for elements from lazy lists, pagers, etc., to ensure proper zooming behavior.
-- `showOriginal`: If `true`, the original Composable will still be shown in the background when zooming is started (default is `true`).
+- `showOriginal`: If `true`, the original Composable will still be shown in the background when zooming is started (default is `false`).
 - `content`: The Composable that will be zoomed and panned.

 ## License